chirrag03/play-java-spring-hibernate/Readme.md

 unzip typesafe-activator-1.3.12.zip
 ```

-Add Activator to your PATH to have the activator command available in your cli.
+Add Activator to your PATH to have the activator command available in your cli

 ```
 export PATH=/home/ubuntu/activator-dist-1.3.12/bin/activator:$PATH